 Massachusetts's leading cause of workplace fatalities in recent years has been related to transportation and material moving.
 Though there can be many causes for this type of tragedy, backover, which occurs when a reversing vehicle hits a worker behind it, is common yet easily preventable.
 Nationwide, more than 70 workers were killed in this manner in 2011.

 The most cited standard nationwide, which also receives the highest penalties, is for fall prevention in construction.
 Falls commonly cause serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.

 Further Reading and Resources

-- For more on Massachusetts indoor air quality, see Massachusetts Labor and Workforce Development page
+- For more on Massachusetts indoor air quality, see the Massachusetts Department of Labor Standards page

 Offered through the American Safety Council, these courses can be completed on your time, stopped and resumed as often as you want.
 Choose from the courses below to learn more about OSHA training available for your area.

 - OSHA 10-Hour General Industry Training